TeskaLabs/asab-discovery/README.md

 In the [ASAB](https://github.com/TeskaLabs/asab) ecosystem, **[ZooKeeper](https://zookeeper.apache.org/)** is the shared coordination store for the cluster.
 Running services advertise themselves under a well-known path; discovery consumers watch that registry and refresh their view as instances come and go.
-The same ZooKeeper cluster is also used for other coordination tasks across ASAB services, so discovery stays consistent with the rest of the deployment.

 This repository provides the HTTP proxy for that process.
 Clients call a single well-known endpoint instead of knowing each service's host and port.
 The proxy resolves a locate key (for example `service_id`) to one or more backend instances and forwards the request with the same method, headers, query string, and body.
 Responses are streamed back to the caller.

-This microservice is tightly bound to the [ASAB DiscoveryService](https://github.com/TeskaLabs/asab/blob/master/asab/api/discovery.py), which implements the discovery logic on top of ZooKeeper and resolves locate keys to backend URLs.
+This microservice is tightly bound to the [ASAB DiscoveryService](https://github.com/TeskaLabs/asab/blob/master/asab/api/discovery.py), which implements the discovery and advertisement logic on top of ZooKeeper and resolves locate keys to backend URLs.
 ASAB microservices use the same discovery layer in-process; **asab-discovery** exposes it over HTTP for browsers, external tools, and other services that are not part of the ASAB runtime.